DynamiteAvatar/CHENNAI-CITY-ROUTE-PLANNER-USING-A-SEARCH-ALGORITHM/README.md

 Abstract

-High-performance, interactive application for optimal pathfinding within Chennai city.
+◉ High-performance, interactive application for optimal pathfinding within Chennai city.

-Built using Python, Streamlit for rapid UI deployment, and Folium for real-time map visualization.
+◉ Built using Python, Streamlit for rapid UI deployment, and Folium for real-time map visualization.

-Utilizes the A* (A-Star) search algorithm for efficient and optimal route computation.
+◉ Utilizes the A* (A-Star) search algorithm for efficient and optimal route computation.

-Serves as both a functional demonstration and a benchmark tool for heuristic search methods in transportation network analysis.
+◉ Serves as both a functional demonstration and a benchmark tool for heuristic search methods in transportation network analysis.

 Project Overview & Objective

-Provides an efficient solution for computing the shortest route between two geographic points in a simulated Chennai road network.
+◉ Provides an efficient solution for computing the shortest route between two geographic points in a simulated Chennai road network.

-Implements an intelligent search strategy that reduces computation time while ensuring globally optimal results.
+◉ Implements an intelligent search strategy that reduces computation time while ensuring globally optimal results.

-Offers an interactive UI for exploring pathfinding results and evaluating algorithm performance.
+◉ Offers an interactive UI for exploring pathfinding results and evaluating algorithm performance.

-Core Methodology
+**Core Methodology:**

-1. A* Algorithm
+**1. A* Algorithm:**

-1.1 Graph Representation
+**1.1 Graph Representation**

-Chennai is modeled as a weighted graph.
+◉ Chennai is modeled as a weighted graph.

-Nodes (vertices) represent key city locations (e.g., Chennai Central, Airport) with fixed latitude–longitude coordinates.
+◉ Nodes (vertices) represent key city locations (e.g., Chennai Central, Airport) with fixed latitude–longitude coordinates.

-Edges represent valid road segments between nodes.
+◉ Edges represent valid road segments between nodes.

-Weights represent real-world distances, computed using the Haversine formula.
+◉ Weights represent real-world distances, computed using the Haversine formula.

-1.2 Heuristic Function
+**1.2 Heuristic Function**

-A* uses a heuristic function h(n) to estimate the cost from the current node to the destination.
+◉ A* uses a heuristic function h(n) to estimate the cost from the current node to the destination.

-The heuristic improves search performance by directing exploration toward the goal.
+◉ The heuristic improves search performance by directing exploration toward the goal.

-Ensures faster computation while maintaining optimality.
+◉ Ensures faster computation while maintaining optimality.

-System Capabilities
+**System Capabilities**:

 ✔ Guaranteed Optimal Pathfinding:
 Determines the shortest route using A*, ensuring globally optimal distance computation.